deadlydog/deadlydog.github.io/_posts/2025-04-02-My-favourite-git-aliases.md

 I use this when I'm not in an IDE, like VS Code, and want to view the history of branches and view their commits and diffs.

-__Tip:__ If you prefer a different IDE over GitExtensions, you may be able to replace `GitExtensions` with the name of your preferred IDE.
+__Tip:__ If you prefer a different git tool over GitExtensions, you may be able to replace `GitExtensions` with the name of your preferred tool.

 ---